mbta/screens/assets/src/components/dup/README.md

 - To test the created package locally or in Browserstack, you need to add any query param with key `test` to the `index.html`, such as `index.html?test=`.
   - Setting this query param sets up a fake MRAID object that emulates the real one available to the client when running on Outfront screens.
   - You can also set `playerName` and `station` within the URL params to change which screen is emulated.
-  - If you are testing multiple iterations locally and don't want to add the URL params with each rebuild of the package, temporarily modify the if statment and/or defaults within `outfront.tsx`'s `initFakeMRAID` function.
+  - If you are testing multiple iterations locally and don't want to add the URL params with each rebuild of the package, temporarily modify the if statement and/or defaults within `outfront.tsx`'s `initFakeMRAID` function.
 Just make sure to remove before sending client packages to Outfront to test.
 - When testing is complete, commit the version bump on a branch, push it, and create a PR to mark the deploy.

 ## Working with Outfront